exyte/FloatingButton/README.md

 `startAngle`
 `endAngle`
 `radius` - distance between center of main button and centers of submenu buttons
-`rotation` - changes the button layout direction from the startAngle to the endAngle
+`layoutDirection` - changes the button layout direction from the startAngle to the endAngle

 ## Examples